sraver/core-daemon/README.md

 ## Usage (Programmatic)

-The Storj Share daemon uses a local [dnode](https://github.com/substack/dnode) server to handle RPC message from the CLI and other applications.
+The X Core daemon uses a local [dnode](https://github.com/substack/dnode) server to handle RPC message from the CLI and other applications.
 Assuming the daemon is running, your program can communicate with it using this interface.
 The example that follows is using Node.js, but dnode is implemented in many